generik0/Rik.CodeCamp/README.md

 **GAIT code base**: I have added some standard code base from my own comapny GAIT (Generic Automation and IT), just to simplify the work.
 No unit tests are included for the Gait.x code here.
 **Frontend**: I have not made any frontend.
 The tests will be integration tests the hit a service/host.
 What ever pattern is used for the FE integration with the backend, a model would be send and/or queried.
 And the services i have provided allow a command model and / or query result...
 So I did not see the value in providing any UI when we have u/integration tests.
 **Unit tests** There really was not time enough to create TDD / uTests for everything in this exercise.
 It is what it is...
+**Database** I will use an sqlite memory db for portability.
+The application needs to migrate the database on startup.
+Hence the migration will always spin up, for testing purposes.

 #Nuget Packages